NeoGrAIph/camo-fleet/deploy/helm/README.md

   reachable through a custom service or external domain.

 By default the chart deploys both a headless and a VNC-capable worker.
-The control plane config map is generated automatically from the enabled workers, but you can override `control.config.workers` with a custom array if you need to point the control plane at external nodes.
+The control plane config map is generated automatically from the enabled workers (the `values.yaml` keeps `control.config.workers` set to `null` so Helm can inject the in-cluster service URLs).
+VNC endpoints are rewritten using the `workerVnc.controlOverrides` templates so that the UI can connect through your ingress — update the defaults to match your public hostnames, or set them to `null` if the UI accesses the workers through cluster-internal DNS.

 See `values.yaml` for all configurable options.